 Bikeology Part 1 and Part 2 Bikeology is a curriculum designed for middle and high-school aged students.
-This is an extremely in-depth curriculum, with worksheets, quizzes and exhaustive background material, useful for teachers who want to deepen their own understanding of bicycles, safety, and the activities.
+This is an extremely in-depth curriculum, with worksheets, quizzes, and exhaustive background material, useful for teachers who want to deepen their own understanding of bicycles, safety, and activities.

-Bike Smart Trailer Manual This manual contains everything you would need to know about the trailer, the bikes, and the materials inside the trailer.
-Wondering which helmets are loaner helmets, and which are giveaway?
+Bike Smart Trailer Manual: This manual contains everything you would need to know about the trailer, the bikes, and the materials inside the trailer.
+Wondering which helmets are loaner helmets, and which are a giveaway?
 Or, how to re-pack the bikes after you're done with your loan?
 Perhaps you were wondering what the surgical caps are for.
-The answers to these questions, and more, are inside this manual.
+The answers to these questions and more are inside this manual.